ChinmayIngle26/College-hub/README.md

 yarn dev
 ```

 The application should now be running, typically at `http://localhost:9002` (as per your `package.json` dev script).
 You should be able to sign up, sign in, and access protected pages.
 Admins should have access to the admin panel and its functionalities.
+Students applying for leave should trigger an email notification to their parent's email (if configured correctly).

 ## Firebase Services Used

 *   **Firebase Authentication:** For user sign-up and sign-in.
-*   **Firestore:** As a NoSQL database to store user profiles and potentially other application data.
+*   **Firestore:** As a NoSQL database to store user profiles, system settings, and leave applications.

 ## Troubleshooting